-Such a notion could not have been further away from the approach popularised in the Victorian period by Samuel Smiles.
-His remarkable and unexpected best-seller Self-Help (1859) was not only hugely successful, but it is seen as epitomising some of the lofty ideals of the era.
-By the time of Smiles’ death in 1904, over a quarter of a million copies had been sold and the work had been translated into numerous other languages.
+Samuel Smiles’ remarkable and unexpected best-seller Self-Help (1859) was not only a hugely successful book, but it is seen as epitomising some of the lofty ideals of the era.
+By the time of his death in 1904, over a quarter of a million copies had been sold and the work had been translated into numerous other languages.
 One enthusiastic supporter was the socialist campaigner, Robert Blatchford, who described it as ‘one of the most delightful and invigorating books’ he had ever had the happy fortune to come across.
 Smiles’ veneration of hard work and ‘character’ resonated with the prevailing values of many in the burgeoning middle class and, by drawing a line between the grafters and the feckless, his arguments even influenced views on whether the poor were ‘deserving’ or ‘undeserving’ of State assistance.
 Yet one of his most striking claims was that those in poverty could be considered ‘true gentlemen’ by virtue of the qualities they possessed, rather than their wealth or status.

 Smiles’ life-defining work was inspired around 15 years earlier by a group of young men ‘of the humblest rank’ who had formed a mutual improvement society in Leeds.
 The club, which eventually numbered around 100 people, met to exchange knowledge through a wide-ranging curriculum that included modern languages, mathematics, geography and English skills.
 Smiles himself was asked to address the group and it was his subsequent talks that formed the basis of his book, which he published privately at his own expense.
 Self-Help was an eclectic presentation of wisdom derived from modern, classical and religious texts, as well as biographical information from the lives of prominent figures (past and present).